 The harness has padded straps that have a cover to avoid direct contact with the hard plastic connectors.

 The seat pad on the Kelty is well padded with a soft cover and padding that extends down the leg portion for added support.
-The bottom stays flat and doesn't fold under baby's weight The seat is easy to raise but harder to lower with a baby in the seat.
+The bottom stays flat and doesn't fold under the baby's weight.
+The seat is easy to raise but harder to lower with a baby in the seat.

-This Kelty has adjustable stirrups that can increase comfort for older children so their legs don't have to dangle.
+This Kelty has adjustable stirrups that can increase comfort for older children, so their legs don't have to dangle.
 While not all passengers will want to use them, we think it is nice to have them.

 Ease of Use

-None of the competition is super easy to use, which is why the higher scores feel low.
+However, none of the competition is super easy to use, which is why the higher scores feel low.

 The baby's seat height is adjustable with a slide mechanism located on the back of the pack behind the cockpit back (above left).
-The seat can be adjusted with a baby in the cockpit, but lower it is more challenging than raising so you may want to do that with the backpack empty.
+The seat can be adjusted with a baby in the cockpit, but lowering it is more challenging than raising it, so you may want to do that with the backpack empty.
 The child harness is also easy to adjust with a single slider (above right) that operates both sides simultaneously.

 The canopy for the Kelty pops out of the top canopy pocket and connects to the front of the pack with small clips.
 It is easy to open, close and use, though it could be taller for larger passengers.

-The Kelty is relatively lightweight with dual handles on the front and back of the pack.
+The Kelty is relatively lightweight, with dual handles on the front and back of the pack.
 An empty pack can be carried using either handle or both.

 Many of the adjustments are easier to do while not wearing the pack and most of the storage compartments are unreachable; something true for most of the competition as well.
 Taking the pack off and using the sturdy kickstand can make the features and functions more accessible and less frustrating.